top of page

 • Should be food-grade and properly tested

-• Over time it absorbs odours, stains, but most importanly it changes the taste of your childs food.
-If your child is refusing to eat, this might be the source, a quick taste test can verify it for you.
+• Over time, it absorbs odours and stains.
+Most importantly, it can change the taste of your child's food.
+If your child is refusing to eat, this might be the source.
+A quick taste test can verify it for you.

-High-quality silicone is considered a safe, low-tox option when sourced responsibly, however is only durable for a short while (due to the odour and foul taste retention) and will need to be replaced constantly.
+High-quality silicone is considered a safe, low-tox option when sourced responsibly.
+However, it is only durable for a short while due to odour and foul taste retention.
+It will need to be replaced constantly.

 Stainless Steel Feeding Products